How to Get Business Class Upgrade for Free: The Internet Myth Airlines Do Not Want You to Understand

 You need:

-- understanding of airline systems,
+• understanding of airline systems

-- and constant monitoring of deals.
+• constant monitoring of deals

 One commenter described points collecting as an “educational hobby” rather than a casual trick.